Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers I

-From now on, we assume that $\Sigma$ is chosen so that the boundary divisor $D={\Xcpt}-X$ is simple normal crossing (cf.~Appendix \ref{sec: SNC}).
 We connect this toroidal compactification with the setting of mixed Hodge theory in \S \ref{sec: MHS}.
-By \eqref{eqn: stratification toroidal}, irreducible components of $D$ are of the form $\overline{D(F, \tau)}$ with $\dim \tau=1$.
+By \eqref{eqn: stratification toroidal}, irreducible components of $D={\Xcpt}-X$ are of the form $\overline{D(F, \tau)}$ with $\dim \tau=1$.
 We call a $1$-dimensional cone a \textit{ray}.
 Thus irreducible components of $D$ correspond to ${\G}$-equivalence classes of rays in $\Sigma$, where if $F\prec F'$ we identify $\Sigma_{F'} \subset \Sigma_{F}$ naturally.

 \begin{lemma} Let $F$ be a cusp of ${\D}$ and $\sigma\in \Sigma_{F}^{\circ}$ be an $F$-cone of dimension $m$.
 Let $\tau_1, \cdots, \tau_{m}\in \Sigma_{F}$ be the rays of $\sigma$.
 Then $\overline{{\DFs}}$ is smooth and is a connected component of $\overline{D(F_1, \tau_1)} \cap \cdots \cap \overline{D(F_m, \tau_m)}$ where $F_i\succeq F$ is the cusp with $\tau_{i}\in \Sigma_{F_{i}}^{\circ}$.
 The rays $\tau_1, \cdots, \tau_{m}$ are not ${\G}$-equivalent to each other.